-Before you run this example, you must configure your environment and some property values so the example will run.
+Before you start, you must configure your environment and some property values so the examples will run.
 In order for the examples to run, you must:

 - have the B2B Engine running.

 - have your CLASSPATH set properly.

 - set your connection properties.